contactpro/UVM_Command_Center/README.md

+# UVM COMMAND CENTER
 # UVM Testbench Builder
+# UVM FPGA/ASIC Design Verification Workflow Tutorial/Demo.

-UVM Testbench Builder Software Application written in PYTHON and built with cx_Freeze.
-The UVM Testbench Builder Software Application will have tutorial and educational attributes.
+The UVM COMMAND CENTER python aplication is a UVM FPGA/ASIC Design Verification Workflow Tutorial/Demo.
+UVM COMMAND CENTER / UVM Testbench Builder Software Application written in PYTHON and built with cx_Freeze.
+The UVM Testbench Builder Software Application has UVM workflow tutorial and educational attributes.
 The UVM Testbench Builder Software Application will eventually utilize Cloud Infrastructure(s) to scale.

+Currently, only GITHUB releases of the source code are available as these three identical source code copies:

+uvm_builder_python.py
+uvm_builder_python_backup.py
+uvm_see1.py

+Later, a WINDOWS 10 / WINDOWS 11 MSI file executable will be produced by modifying the cxfreeze script in this GITHUB repository.

-Note: Original Baseline is contact_management_python_version_14_2.py The Windows Contact Management Software Application will evolve to include powerful features as we develop it into a UVM Testbench Builder App.
-Windows Contact Management Software Application written in PYTHON and built with cx_Freeze.
+This UVM COMMAND CENTER python application will evolve to include powerful features as it develops into a UVM Testbench Builder App, written in PYTHON and built with cx_Freeze.
+This UVM COMMAND CENTER workflow educational software application will eventually be upgraded to utilize Cloud Infrastructure(s) to scale.

-Original Baseline contact_management_python_version_14_2.py may evolve to:
+In summary,  the Original Baseline contact_management_python_version_14_2.py was utilized to create the UVM COMMAND CENTER.
-UVM_DevOps_Command_Center.